cmu-phil/r-tetrad/README.md

 Initial code has been done for some algorithms as of 2024-09-05.

-The idea is to reproduce the funcgtionality of [TetradSearch.py in the py-tetrad project](https://github.com/cmu-phil/py-tetrad/blob/main/pytetrad/tools/TetradSearch.py) using [rJava](https://rdrr.io/cran/rJava/man/).
+The idea is to reproduce the functionality of [TetradSearch.py in the py-tetrad project](https://github.com/cmu-phil/py-tetrad/blob/main/pytetrad/tools/TetradSearch.py) using [rJava](https://rdrr.io/cran/rJava/man/).

 This will hopefully provide more up-to-date access to the current Tetrad library code than our previous Tetrad rJava project, [r-causal](https://github.com/bd2kccd/r-causal).